 The upper photo is from Hortobagy (© Istvan Sandor) and shows the breeding bull Rimu with a cow.
 The lower photo shows two Taurus individuals from the Lippeaue.
-Don't fall into the pitt concluding that these photos show good sexual dichromatism - it is not said that both individuals are closely related and inherit the sexual dichromatism that we want in these cattle.
+As you see the colour difference between bull and cow is very strong on these photos, but do not fall into the pitt concluding that these photos automatically show good sexual dichromatism - it is not said that both individuals are closely related and inherit the sexual dichromatism that we want in these cattle.
 Their genotype is very heterogeneous and we cannot know for sure.
 That is why we should always look at the tendency in the total population, and I did this for the Lippeaue anno 2015.

 In my post on the genetic and developmental background of morphological traits, I outlined that it might be very difficult to impossible to achieve an authentic aurochs-like sexual dimorphism, in particular sexual dichromatism (the colour difference between the sexes), based on conventional phenotypic selection:

 Always simply choosing red cows and dark bulls, or small cows and large bulls, or whatever sexually dimorphic trait, probably will work not here.
 You would actually have to choose individuals where the sexual dimorphism is laid down in the genome.
 A phenotypically red cow might either have a more or less strong sexual dichromatism (s. dimorphism in colour), or simply be red and have no sexual dichromatism at all, depending on the bulls that she would produce.
 The same is the case with dark bulls.
 How to know that?
 Well, at first the genetic background of the dimorphic trait has to be resolved, and then the individuals would have to be tested.

 So not only would the auto- and gonosomal genes and alleles involved in sexual dichromatism have to be identified, each individual would have to be genetically tested.
 This would be very expensive and requires research.
 Therefore I concluded: